 My law firm, the Law Office of Kerrisa Chelkowski, offers excellent legal

-charges, including theft crime charges.
-Since I am a San Antonio criminal
+criminal charges, including theft crime charges.
+Since I am a San Antonio theft crime defense

-to learn more about how theft crimes are defined and prosecuted in the
+provided below to learn more about how theft crimes are defined and prosecuted

-state of Texas.
-When you bring your case to me, I can help you craft a strong
+in the state of Texas.
+When you bring your case to me, I can help you

 Contact my firm to get the defense process started!